sulthonzh/kubernetes-1/README.md

             name: greeter-port
 ```

+### K8s Service

-Ensure you create a k8s Service for each micro service.
+The static selector offloads load balancing to k8s services.
+So ensure you create a k8s Service for each micro service.

-Calling micro service "greeter" will route to the k8s service greeter:8080.
+Here's a sample service

 ```
 apiVersion: v1